This Is What A Stampin’ Up! Demonstrator Logo Should Look Like

 Stampin’ Up! is the leader in decorative stamps, handmade greeting cards, and papercrafting.
-Their products are available through a network of independent sales consultants called demonstrators.
+Their products are made available through a network of independent sales consultants called “demonstrators.”

-Dedication and passion made my client Steffi to the top demonstrators worldwide.
-After a few years of running her business she wanted to redesign her current logo.
-Her new Stampin’ Up!
-Demonstrator Logo brings her already successful business to the next level.
+My client Steffi possessed all of these keys, and it’s what helped her skyrocket to becoming one of the top demonstrators worldwide.
+After a few years of running her business, Steffi wanted to redesign her current logo.
+Her new Stampin’ Up! demonstrator logo brings her already successful business to the next level.

 Art & Craft Products